 - 1. Medical or dental care. - 2.
 Exposure to contagious disease under circumstances by which the health of fellow employees or the public would be endangered. - 3.
 Leave for family member illness in accordance with state and federal Family Medical Leave laws. - 4.
-Death of a family member as defined by FMLA/OFLA.
-Up to five working days in succession per occurrence may be used for these purposes with no mandatory use of time management leave first if the employee has a sick-bank account.
-Either time management or sick-bank leave must be used.
-An additional three more days maximum of sick bank or time management may be utilized upon the County Administrator approval with Department Head recommendation. - 5.
-Leave for childbearing is treated as a medical condition and is covered by sick leave with pay. - 6.
+Leave for childbearing is treated as a medical condition and is covered by sick leave with pay. - 5.
 Maternity and paternity leave to be granted in accordance with state and federal law.